Nafees10/qscript/spec/spec.md

 The `load` keyword can be used to instantiate a module.
 A module is similar to a struct, except:

-1. only 1 instannce of a module can exist, created the first time `load` is called
+1. only 1 instance of a module can exist, created the first time `load` is called
 2. private members inside a module are not accessible outside